 Financial Aid Quick Answers

 Applying for Financial Aid is a simple process.
-After you have submitted an application for admissions to San Jac, complete your FAFSA application on the FAFSA website, www.fafsa.ed.gov.
-Don’t forget to apply for a pin number and be sure to use our Federal School Code – 003609.
+After you have submitted an application for admissions to San Jac, complete your FAFSA application on the FAFSA website, www.fafsa.gov.
+Be sure to use our Federal School Code – 003609.
 Once your application has been received by San Jac, you might be requested to provide copies of your tax transcripts or other official documents to the Financial Aid Office.
 If requested, be sure to respond promptly.
 For more information, please visit our website at www.sanjac.edu/apply-register/paying-college/financial-aid

 You have completed your FAFSA (or financial aid application) and have received an email from the San Jac Financial Aid office.
 The email should have a statement that says application acknowledgement.
 We send these emails to let you know that your financial aid application has been downloaded by San Jac from the Department of Education.
 There is an important section of the email with requirements listed in it.
 If the requirements box is blank, it means your file will be reviewed for satisfactory academic progress and, if eligible, awarded within the next 5 business days.
 If your file has been selected for verification, we will list documents we need from you.
 Please read the list of requirements carefully and provide any documents promptly.
 Many of the San Jac forms are available for download from our web site at www.sanjac.edu/apply-register/paying-college/financial-aid/forms.
 If you no longer have your email, you can always log into SOS for a list of requirements we need to continue processing your file.